tweag/nickel/doc/manual/syntax.md

 ### Numeric values

-Nickel has a support for numbers, positive and negative, with or without decimals.
-Internally, those numbers are stored as arbitrary precision rational numbers, meaning that basic arithmetic operations (addition, subtraction, division and multiplication) don't incur rounding errors.
-Numbers are deserialized as 64-bits floating point numbers.
+Nickel has support for numbers, positive and negative, with or without decimals.
+Internally, those numbers are stored as arbitrary precision rationals, meaning that basic arithmetic operations (addition, subtraction, division and multiplication) don't incur rounding errors.
+Numbers are deserialized as 64-bit floating point numbers, in line with common JSON implementations.

-Raising to a non-integer power is one operation which can incur rounding errors: both operands need to be converted to the nearest 64-bits floating point numbers, the power is computed as a 64-bits floating point number as well, and converted back to an arbitrary precision rational number.
+Epxonentation is supported using the `std.number.pow` function.
+If the exponent is exactly representable as an integer between `-2^63` and `2^64 - 1`, the result is computed exactly.
+However, raising a number to a non-integral power can incur rounding errors: both operands will be converted to the nearest 64-bit floating point numbers, the power is computed as a 64-bit floating point number as well, and then converted back to an arbitrary precision rational number.

-Numbers are serialized as integers whenever possible (when they fit exactly into a 64-bits signed integer or a 64-bits unsigned integer), and as a 64 bits float otherwise.
+Numbers are serialized as integers whenever possible, that is, when they fit exactly into a 64-bit signed integer or a 64-bit unsigned integer.
+They are serialized as a 64-bit float otherwise.
 The latter conversion might lose precision as well, for example when serializing `1/3`.

-Examples:
+Here are some examples of `Number` literals in Nickel:

 ```nickel
 1